loganmeetsworld/sso/docs/quickstart.md

 ## Run the containers

-Four containers as in the quickstart docker-compose.yml included in this repo.
+Four containers are in the quickstart docker-compose.yml included in this repo.
 They are `sso_auth` and `sso_proxy` containers, which run the `sso` code.
 A `nginx-proxy` container which acts as a dynamic proxy front-ending the cluster, and lastly a `payload` container which runs the payload that's `sso` is providing auth services for.